 - Location: Avenue des Champs Elysées, metro Charles de Gaulle Etoile, Franklin D. Roosevelt, Champs-Elysées Clémenceau, or Concorde

-- When: The lights are scheduled to be switched on at 6:00 pm on November 21st, 2016.
-The displays will be taken down on December 9th 2017.
+- When: The lights are scheduled to be switched on at 6:00 pm on November 22nd, 2018, with fashion designer Karl Lagerfeld slated to flip the switch this year.
+The displays will be taken down on January 9th, 2019.
 The street is lit from 5:00 pm until 2:00 am each day, and all night long on December 31st, to bring in the new year in Paris.

 Lights and Decor at Place Vendome and Surrounds